 The club revealed later Sunday that Srivaddhanaprabha died when the helicopter crashed into a parking lot next to King Power Stadium and burst into flames.
 Four others on board the aircraft also died.

-The boys, aged between 11 and 16 had been invited by the International Olympic Committee (IOC) to attend the 2018 Youth Olympic Games in Buenos Aires.
+The boys, aged between 11 and 16, arrived at Buenos Aires on Friday after being invited by the International Olympic Committee (IOC) to attend the 2018 Youth Olympic Games, which are taking place from October 6 to 18.

 The boys and their coach were successfully rescued between July 8 and 10 after international cave diving experts evacuated them one-by-one.